 The Sternberg Museum of Natural History has a unique history that began with the combination of two separate university museums and the herbarium in the 1990s.
 Creating an appreciation for our natural history is our mission.
-To get an idea of who we are and what we are about please feel free to check out one of our newsletters.

 In terms of scientific holdings, the Sternberg Museum of Natural History ranks among the best of natural history museums.
 No other state university the size of Fort Hays State has a natural history museum comparable in size and scientific importance as the Sternberg.
 Our collections include one of the finest assemblies of Pteranodon material, the largest collection of fossil grass seeds, and a truly outstanding collection of Cretaceous marine and Neogene terrestrial vertebrate fossils.
 These are complemented by excellent collections of modern biological material, remarkable mammals, reptiles, and plants.